 It’s time to move to the second step.

-I highly recommend getting a “Compost Bin” (good one like this) which is exclusively made for composting at home and this will make the whole process extremely easy and fun.
+I highly recommend getting a “Compost Bin” (a good one like this) which is exclusively made for composting at home and this will make the whole process extremely easy and fun.

-It comes with holes for passing of air which is very crucial for aerobic composting.
+It comes with holes for the passing of air which is very crucial for aerobic composting.